 For example, Order total amount less than or equal $100

-Here is a summary of the rule we created in the example above:
+Here is a summary of the rule we created in the steps above:

 "Le montant de la commande est inférieur au montant minimum requis de 100 $"